mahbubcsedu/interviewcoding/lp.md

 Disagreement with a manager
 A time you were right but had to convince others etc..
 Used the STAR method whereever possible.
 Went well!

+Tell me about a time you disagreed with a teammate and ended up being wrong Tell me about a time you were uncomfortable working with a teammate Tell me about a time that where you were unable to make a deadline